 Getting to the Montreux Christmas market is easiest by public transportation.
 Parking in Montreux is limited and on weekends most drivers will have to park in smaller villages and special parking lots (free) near Montreux and take a shuttle bus (CHF5) to downtown Montreux.

 It is far easier to arrive by train in the heart of Montreux and just a flight of stairs (escalators available for the up journey) away from the Christmas market.
 Montreux has good train connections to other Lake Geneva towns including Lausanne, Genève, and Geneva Airport (GVA).
-Easy connections to Fribourg and Bern help to make the Montreux Weihnachtsmarkt popular with visitors from German speaking parts of Switzerland too.
+Easy connections to Fribourg and Bern help to make the Montreux Weihnachtsmarkt popular with visitors from German-speaking parts of Switzerland too.
 Trains are also available to the Rhone valley and ski resorts in the Alps.
 See Swiss Railways for online timetables and tickets.
 Train tickets booked at Omio may be significantly cheaper if taking a specific train.

 The winter boat schedule for boat cruises on Lake Geneva is very limited.
 Passenger ferries do not operate near Montreux, while regular cruises are limited to a few sailings on Sundays and dinner / fondue cruises from Lausanne or Genève on Thursday and Friday nights.

 - See also Transportation to Montreux for more details on getting to Montreux by public transportation.